Bedrock-OSS/bedrock-wiki/docs/commands/on-player-leave.md

 This system will run your desired commands on the event that a player leaves the world.

-> Note; you cannot execute commands on the *players* that leave using selectors.
+> Note: you cannot execute commands on the *players* that leave using selectors.
 However; you may use the [On Player Join](https://wiki.bedrock.dev/commands/on-player-join.html) system to execute when they join back.

 ## Setup